BlogOverview

 There are really many things.
 What I love most is being able to shape, move things forward and make a difference.
 I love to develop the people and organisations I work with to their own strengths and potential.
 This is at the core of my work and reward at the same time.
 Added to this is the rich variety.
 No project is like another, no person and no organisation.
 I have to look at things in a new way again and again and always engage with each individual person.
 If I didn't have the desire to get to know people and to look behind the façade, then I probably wouldn't be right in this profession at all.

 I also love the freedom of being self-employed.
-I enjoy being able to organise my time freely and choose the projects.
-A key decision criterion here is: where is the chemistry right?
-Where is there a chance for a very trusting cooperation?
-That is incredibly important in my profession because it contributes significantly to success.
+I enjoy being able to organise my time freely and choose my projects.
+A key decision criterion here is: Where is the chemistry right?
+Where is there a chance of a very trusting collaboration?
+That's incredibly important in my job because it makes a significant contribution to success.

-I used to do more training.
+I used to do more training sessions.
 And every training session was like a stage performance.
-I used to play a lot of music, both in the concert hall and at the opera.
-Just like at the concert, I had stage fright and a rumbling in my stomach before the training sessions.
-That has decreased a lot in the meantime.
-There are a few projects where I still feel this.
-But especially in personal coaching I don't have that.
-Because I also give myself the chance to at least talk to each of my coachees on the phone beforehand to find out what it's about and to check whether the chemistry has a chance of being right.
+I made a lot of music as a child and teenager, both in the concert hall and at the opera.
+Just like at concerts, I had stage fright and a rumbling in my stomach before training sessions.
+That has now greatly diminished.
+There are a few projects where I still feel it.
+But I don't have that in personal coaching in particular.
+Because I also give myself the chance to at least talk to each of my coachees on the phone beforehand to find out what it's all about and to check whether the chemistry has a chance of being right.

 How did you become an executive coach?